claytonketner/CSCI200_FactorySim/Data-Classes.md

       * private GUIKit guiKit - used to access the kit on the pallet

 * Methods:
-      * void addKit(GUIKit guiKit) - add a kit into the pallet
+      * void addKit(GUIKit guiKit) - add a kit to the pallet
-      * boolean hasKit() - true if there is the kit in the pallet
+      * boolean hasKit() - true if there is a kit in the pallet
-      * GUIKit removeKit() - remove the kit from the pallet
+      * GUIKit removeKit() - remove a kit from the pallet
       * void draw(Graphics2D g, long currentTime) - draw the pallet

 ***